oracle/odpi/doc/src/public_functions/dpiVar.rst

 .. function:: int dpiVar_getNumElementsInArray(dpiVar \*var, \
         uint32_t \*numElements)

-    Returns the number of elements in a PL/SQL index-by table.
+    Returns the number of elements in a PL/SQL index-by table if the variable was created as an array by the function :func:`dpiConn_newVar()`.
+If the variable is one of the output bind variables of a DML returning statement, however, the value returned will correspond to the number of rows returned by the DML returning statement.
+In all other cases, the value returned will be the number of elements the variable was created with.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.